-Whether you’re just getting started or have been running an animal sanctuary for quite some time now, education often becomes an important part of your organization’s mission.
+Whether you’re just getting started or have been running an animal sanctuary for quite some time now, education often becomes an important part of your organization’s The stated goals and activities of an organization.
+An animal sanctuary’s mission is commonly focused on objectives such as animal rescue and public advocacy..
 Though many sanctuaries choose to facilitate on-site tour programs as part of their education strategy, they aren’t always the most feasible or desirable type of education program.
 Not to mention all of the unforeseen and unique challenges sanctuary tour programs have had to face since the outbreak of Covid-19.
 Fortunately, there are a number of ways to provide educational opportunities for your visitors to connect with your sanctuary’s residents and mission that can be adapted to your specific needs and capabilities.

 When designing an education program, sanctuaries will first need to ask the right questions and determine what will be most sustainable for their organization in the long-run.
 Here’s a list of some questions to help you get started: